I'm sooo not good at torturing so i outsource it to stalin

 The contents were a bit disappointing.
 I thought there might be valuable items, judging from the intricate patterns on the chest.

-I lifted it out.
-I wasn't just surprised at the fact it wasn't a Russian model but an Arisaka, but also the well-preserved status it was in.
-We still use the type, but this was an earlier model.
-I noted the absence of the hood designed for the Manchurian climate.
+Although upon closer inspection, I wasn't just surprised at the fact it wasn't a Russian model but an Arisaka, but also the well-preserved status it was in.
+We still use the type, but this was an earlier model without the hood designed for the cold climate.
 I wondered where the old man got it.
-Given his age, it could have been from the Russo-Japanese War.
+Given his age, it could have been way dated back to the Russo-Japanese War.
 Though, was the Type 38 even in service then?

 So far, I'd found nothing of actual value.
 I could, of course, sell the rifle.
 The thought was physically painful.
 Besides, trying to sell it in any Soviet-controlled shop would be a succinct way to get myself in trouble.
 And its value as currency was likely less than its value in acquiring currency—robbery, for example, or hunting, if I decided to be more careful.
-More careful, however, sounded like work.
-The idea of traipsing through the woods was off-putting.
-But it did spark a more efficient thought.
+The idea of wasting days traipsing through the woods was off-putting, but it did spark a more efficient thought.

 I tossed the pelt on the bed.
 Its weight was concerning for a long journey, but if I could only take one, this was the one.

-I almost reached for another coat when I noticed another whole set of uniform beneath.
-Except the uniform looked out of place.
-I didn't know any Russian troops who wore that color.
-Marines, perhaps?
+I almost reached for another coat when I noticed another whole set of uniform underneath.
+Except the color quite looked out of place.

 I pushed the heavy Russian coat aside.
 And there it was.
-Kanji on the lapels.
+Navy blue on the cotton, and Kanji on the lapels.

 Well.
 That was unexpected.
 A full set of Meiji-era Japanese uniform, tucked inside an Imperial Russian military coat.